Siddarth-Raghuvanshi/RNA-Velocity/README.md

 This is a pipeline to easily run the RNA velocity program (http://velocyto.org/).
 Currently, the GUI is used to run the 10x version of velocyto.

 ## Setup
-To run the script, ensure you have Anaconda and Velocity installed
+To run the script, ensure you have Anaconda,Samtools and Velocity installed

 ## How to use
 Ensure that you have the folder that contains the output file from the cellranger pipeline as well as a gene annotation file.
 Here is a link to a MM-10 Gene Annotation file from my dropbox.